BHP Workflow

 To run the BHP workflow, the following information must be provided:

-Define the PVT object, which can be of type saturated oil, volatile oil, dead oil, condensate, wet gas, or dry gas.
+Define the PVT object for any reservoir fluid.
 The PVT object is created via the PVT service, which extracts PVT data from any STR document.
 For gas lift cases, a separate PVT object must also be defined for the injected gas.

 At least one pressure gauge must be provided, either Casing Head Pressure (CHP) or Tubing Head Pressure (THP).
 For time-dependent completions, where the flow path changes from casing to tubing, both CHP and THP are required.